 To date we have developed and deployed a robust and challenging approach to the pursuit of VFM.
-During 2022/23 the association delivered £7.5m of efficiency savings (£141.3m cumulative since 2006) as well as delivering high quality services that meet our customers expectations and improve our services to them.
-This can be demonstrated by the high levels of customer service achieved in 2021/22.
-Overall customer satisfaction taken from the transactional Surveys shows a slight decrease during 2022/23 from 95.1% to 92.6%.
-However, this is top quartile performance when compared with our peers.
-The target for the association is to remain top quartile in all areas of service delivery.
+During 2023/24 the association delivered £4.0m of efficiency savings (£145.2m cumulative since 2006) as well as delivering high quality services that meet our customers' expectations and improve our services to them.
+Overall customer satisfaction taken from the transactional Surveys shows a slight increase during 2023/24 from 92.6% to 92.8%.
+This is top quartile performance when compared with our peers and the target for the association is to remain top quartile in all areas of service delivery.

-Our strong financial position and refinancing has underpinned our ambitious development programme, with £268m committed to delivering 2,328 new homes from 2021 to 2026.
-During 2022/23 157 homes were developed against a forecast of 182 homes in the year.
-This is a significant achievement made possible through our partnership with Sovini Construction Limited, who assist us to self-deliver a significant proportion of our development programme.
+Our strong financial position and refinancing has underpinned our ambitious development programme, with £132.6m committed to delivering 861 new homes from 2024 to 2028.
+During 2023/24 162new home completions were achieved.
+We have worked in partnership with Sovini Construction Limited, who assist us to self-deliver a significant proportion of our development programme.